A legacy of man-eating lions and lunacy haunts Kenya's railways. Will the China-built $3.6B line change that?

 In December 2018, reports emerged in the Kenyan press that a Mombasa port was at risk of being seized by Beijing over unpaid debts.
 Kenya had borrowed $9.8 billion from Beijing as of 2017, according to the Johns Hopkins China Africa Research Initiative, or around 21% of its total external debt.
 The Kenyan government and China's Ministry of Foreign Affairs denied the reports, but as concern around African debt to China grows it made people nervous.
 In 2018, Kenya's total public debt accounted for 63.2% of its gross domestic product, according to an estimate in October by the International Monetary Fund, which raised the country's debt risk to moderate.

-Chinese Ministry of Foreign Affairs spokesperson Geng Shuang says: "'If you want to get rich, you need to build roads first.
-The lack of infrastructure is a 'bottleneck that restrains Africa's independent and sustainable development.
+Chinese Ministry of Foreign Affairs spokesperson Geng Shuang says: "If you want to get rich, you need to build roads first.
+The lack of infrastructure is a bottleneck that restrains Africa's independent and sustainable development.

 "The construction of SGR ... is significant to the long-term social and economic development to Kenya and surrounding countries."